xanjay/xanjay/README.md

 ### Hi there 👋 Its me Sanjay,
-A python develoepr passionate about Machine Learning.
+A python developer passionate about Machine Learning.
 Experienced software engineer.
 Skilled in python, deep learning and computer vision.

 - 🔭 I work on AI/ML Projects
 - 🌱 I’m currently (deep)learning with Tensorflow